YektaDev/secondhand-bookshop/README.md

   creation of dynamic and interactive web pages.
 + **Kobweb:** A modern, Kotlin-based web framework that leverages the power of Compose HTML for building web applications.
++ **SQLDelight:** A powerful library for generating typesafe Kotlin APIs from SQL statements, ensuring compile-time verification of schema, statements, and migrations, and offering enhanced IDE features for seamless SQL writing and maintenance.

 ## Key Features